stannard95/devop/README.md

 Your virtual machine has been set up, try loggining in.

 	vagrant ssh

-If you can't see anything, try ' cd / ' to see all the directories.

 Load up your browser and type this in your search bar: